Workshops & Orientations

 - Register for classes!

-If you have an associated hold that requires you to complete one of the workshops below, you will receive an email from firstname.lastname@example.org with a link to complete the workshop.
+If you have an associated hold that requires you to complete one of the workshops below, you will receive an email from email@example.com with a link to complete the workshop.
 These emails will be sent to students with holds before mid-semester with follow up reminders.
 Reach out to firstname.lastname@example.org if you cannot locate the workshop in your email and would like for it to be sent again, or if you have any questions or required any assistance.

 Please complete the workshop well in advance of registration.
 Workshops can take up to two hours to complete and require you to submit an assignment via email to have your advisement hold removed.
 We may not be able to process your submitted assignment emails on the same business day during busy pre-registration advisement periods, so get it done early and save yourself from the last-minute scramble!